 "Sixteen Candles" (1984) is a fond look back at the awkwardness of High School.
 The movie really starts to hum when the two sets of grandparents come for a visit.
 In my opinion, they are the main reason to see it.

 "Broadway Danny Rose" (1984) is typical Woody Allen; it starts out slow by picks up speed along the way as a table of comedians at NYC's Carnegie Deli recall talent agent Danny Rose's troubled professional (and personal) life.

 "The Purple Rose Of Cairo" (1985) was recently covered here, so I'll just repeat myself again: this movie is Woody Allen at his best.

 "Pee-wee's Big Adventure" (1985) baffled me the first time I saw it, and then it grew on me each time I watched it.
 Paul Reubens is brilliant as the devilish man-child, Pee Wee Herman, who heads to the Alamo to find his stolen bicycle.

-"St. Elmo's Fire" (1985) creaks a bit when I watch it now, but it will always hold a special place in my heart as this tale of what happens after college was released shortly before I was contemplating the same question.
+"St. Elmo's Fire" (1985) creaks a bit when I watch it now, but it will always hold a special place in my heart since this tale of what happens after college was released shortly before I was contemplating the same question.
 Such a great 1980's time capsule.

 "Prizzi's Honor" (1985) puts Kathleen Turner and Jack Nicholson together as a pair of hired killers who fall for each other.
-Plenty of twists and turns along the way with a surprise ending that'll hits like a knife through the throat...literally.
+Plenty of twists and turns along the way with a surprise ending that hits like a knife through the throat...literally.